-Gowdall Parish Council will be holding a remote Parish Council meeting on Thursday 7th May via ZOOM.
-This will commence at 7pm and any member of the electorate will be able to take part in the Public Participation by contacting the Clerk or the Chairman at lease 24 hours before the meeting.
+Gowdall Parish Council will be holding remote Parish Council meetings via ZOOM during the Pandemic.
+The meetings will commence at 7pm and any member of the electorate will be able to take part in the Public Participation by contacting the Clerk or the Chairman at lease 24 hours before the meeting.
 Approximately half an hour before the scheduled time for the meeting a Meeting ID and Password will be forwarded to you to enable you to participate.

 Gowdall Parish Council are now working in conjunction with Snaith & Cowick Town Council and Rawcliffe Parish Council to help the vulnerable in our communities who require help during this difficult time.

 There is a help line 07385 130103 which will put you through to a volunteer who will be able to help you with various services.
 A leaflet will be delivered to you in the not too distant future.
 This helpline will be manned 24hrs per day.

 The Village and Civil Parish of Gowdall is currently within the boundary of the East Riding of Yorkshire located in close proximity with the boundaries of North Yorkshire and South Yorkshire.
 Previously the village was under the county authority of the West Riding of Yorkshire and North Humberside.